emqx/emqx-docs/en_US/client-attributes/client-attributes.md

 }
 ```

-##### Pre-bound Variables

 Pre-bound variables can be directly used in the extraction expressions.
-A set of variables are pre-bound, including:
+For client attributes extraction, below variables are pre-bound:

 - `cn`: Client certificate common name.
 - `dn`: Client certificate distinguish name (Subject).